ZarmDev/transitHelper/README.md

 Or, just go to the MTA developer site and find it there.

+Once you got your api key, you should put it in a .env file as BUS_API_KEY (.env file should look like:
+BUS_API_KEY=999999-9999999999-999999)

 # How to use it
+## Note:
+All the examples of how to use the functions are in server-to-test.ts

+If you want to test let's just say the train arrivals function then just run ```npm run start``` and go to ```localhost:8082/realtimeTrainData``` in your browser when you see localhost:8082 in the console.
 ## In the browser
 To use in a html file add this to your <head> tag: